Environment

 In accordance with the company’s policy, Norðurál is constantly working to minimize environmental impact, thereby minimizing greenhouse gas emissions.
 Norðurál’s performance and targets in relation to reducing greenhouse gas emissions are regularly reviewed, for instance at Sustainability Steering Committee meetings and monthly environmental meetings.

 Norðurál has set ambitious goals when it comes to aluminum production per se.
 The goal is to achieve carbon neutrality by 2040, but for that to happen, innovation and technological development are needed, as carbon emissions are an integral part of the industrial production of aluminum as it is practiced today.
-An important part of minimizing the carbon footprint is analyzing the aluminum’s life cycle from the acquisition of raw materials to the finished product.
-Engineering firm Efla has carried out a life cycle assessment of the aluminum produced by Norðurál.
+An important part of minimizing the company’s carbon footprint is analyzing the aluminum’s life cycle from the acquisition of raw materials to the finished product.
+Engineering firm Efla has conducted such a life cycle assessment of the aluminum produced by Norðurál.
 Such an analysis was first conducted in 2019, but now the analysis was updated with direct data from the operations of Norðurál’s largest suppliers.
 The analysis is based on the aluminum’s cradle-to-gate life cycle, including the production and transportation of raw materials, local emissions, and generation of waste.
 The environmental impact of all links in the production chain is assessed and documented.
 This provides a clear picture of where and how we can implement procurement and design production processes to minimize the environmental impact.

-Description of the processes to identify and assess material climate-related impacts, risks and opportunities ESRS 2 IRO-1
+Impacts, risks and opportunities ESRS 2 IRO-1

 Norðurál uses an integrated process to assess and respond to climate risks, in accordance with ESRS and TCFD guidelines:

-- Analysis of direct and indirect emissions (Scope 1, 2 and 3) is performed regularly, based on metrics from the company’s management systems that are ISO and ASI certified.
+• Analysis of direct and indirect emissions (Scope 1, 2 and 3) is performed regularly, based on metrics from the company’s management systems that are ISO and ASI certified.

-- TCFD models and environmental factor analysis are used to analyze the impact of climate change on operations, energy security and the value chain.
+• TCFD models and environmental factor analysis are used to analyze the impact of climate change on operations, energy security and the value chain.

-- Risks assessed: impact on the supply chain, energy price volatility, emission quotas and rising carbon taxes.
+• Risks assessed: impact on the supply chain, energy price volatility, emission quotas and rising carbon taxes.

-- Opportunities utilized: Increased demand for low-carbon aluminum, green financing, circular innovation and supply chain traceability.
+• Opportunities utilized: Increased demand for low-carbon aluminum, green financing, circular innovation and supply chain traceability.

 Management and responsibility

-- Climate affairs are managed by the Director of Safety, Environment and Improvement and they are discussed regularly in the Sustainability Steering Group and Lead Team meetings.
+• Climate affairs are managed by the Director of Safety, Environment and Improvement and they are discussed regularly in the Sustainability Steering Group and Lead Team meetings.

-- Risks are assessed as part of Norðurál’s integrated risk management (GOV-5) and ESRS disclosure requirements are part of the company’s governance system.
+• Risks are assessed as part of Norðurál’s integrated risk management (GOV-5) and ESRS disclosure requirements are part of the company’s governance system.

 Policies related to climate change mitigation and adaptation E1-2

 Norðurál’s aluminum products have one of the lowest carbon footprints in the world.
-Considering the whole process, from the processing of raw materials to the delivery of the finished product to customers, the carbon footprint of Norðurál aluminum only amounts to a quarter of the world average.
+Considering the entire process, from the processing of raw materials to the delivery of the finished product to customers, the carbon footprint of Norðurál aluminum only amounts to a quarter of the world average.
 Norðurál aspires to be the first smelter in the world to produce carbon-neutral aluminum.

-- Developing a new type of anode where carbon does not bond with oxygen.
+• Developing a new type of anode where carbon does not bond with oxygen.
 This would result in negligible CO₂ emissions.

-- Capturing CO₂ in emissions from potrooms and tall stacks.
+• Capturing CO₂ in emissions from potrooms and tall stacks.
 The biggest challenge regarding this option is that the concentration of CO₂ per volume in emissions is low, or approximately the same as in the atmosphere.
 This makes the use of available technological solutions a challenging task.

 The company’s short- and long-term strategy focuses on minimizing greenhouse gas emissions.
-Investment project processes take this into account, which contributes to energy transition and a reduction in the use of oil and gas in machinery, vehicles and production equipment.
+Investment project processes take this into account, which contributes to energy transition and a reduction in the use of oil and gas in machinery, vehicles, and production equipment.

 Actions and solutions for climate issues E1-3